Mental Health and Travel

 - do not stop your regular medication during travel, even if your mental health has improved - you can always discuss this with your doctor on return.

-- Ensure adequate rest, hydration and calorie intake, especially if a busy schedule (i.e. during a business trip or organized tour) is expected.
+- Ensure adequate rest, hydration and calorie intake, especially if a busy schedule is expected, for example, during a business trip or organised tour.

 - Pre-arrange contact via telephone, skype, email with close friends and family at home, especially when travelling alone.